Our Clinical Trials

 Trial Overview:

-The randomized Phase 2 clinical trial (NCT06679985) is designed to evaluate the efficacy and safety of two clinically active doses of casdozokitug in combination with toripalimab plus bevacizumab compared to toripalimab plus bevacizumab in 72 patients with first-line unresectable, locally advanced or metastatic HCC.
+The randomized Phase 2 clinical trial (NCT06679985) is designed to evaluate the efficacy and safety of two pharmacologically active doses of casdozokitug in combination with toripalimab plus bevacizumab compared to toripalimab plus bevacizumab in 72 patients with first-line unresectable, locally advanced or metastatic HCC.

 For more information, please visit clinicaltrials.gov.